 Remember: the so-called stock market is one of many, many measurements of dozens or hundreds or thousands of companies in countless industries.
 Some businesses are great.
 Some businesses are poor.
 Some are growing.
 Some are shrinking.
 Some of their markets are disappearing.
 Others are expanding.
 We can examine history to explain what the market does over time, but we cannot predict a single day.

-What happened in the stock market today?
 With a little bit of discipline and hard work and knowledge, you found a great company at a good bargain worth your time investing in.
 It's a boring strategy, but it's a great way to find a good yield while keeping your money safe.

 More Articles about Investing